In our interview with Janis Ian

 ," and had been on the road for two years by the time she was 17.
 Although her childhood was not typical, she knew what it felt like to feel out of place at a young age.

-Janis: "I had to move back into my mom's house because I was broke and I couldn't make any money on the road.
+This song came at an opportune time for Ian.
+She told us: "I had to move back into my mom's house because I was broke and I couldn't make any money on the road.
 I was sitting at the kitchen table with a guitar one day, and I was reading a New York Times article about a debutante, and the opening line was 'I learned the truth at 18.'
-I was playing that little Samba figure, and that line struck me for some reason.
+I was playing that little samba figure, and that line struck me for some reason.
 The whole article was about how she learned being a debutante didn't mean that much.
 I changed it to 17 because 18 didn't scan."

-Janis: "I wrote the first verse and chorus and it was so brutally honest.
+Janis told us: "I wrote the first verse and chorus and it was so brutally honest.
 It's hard to imagine now but people weren't writing that type of song then.
-I was coming out of listening to people like Billie Holiday and Nina Simone, who did write those kind of songs, but Pop music and Folk music really didn't.
+I was coming out of listening to people like Billie Holiday and Nina Simone, who did write those kind of songs, but pop music and folk music really didn't.
 I remember thinking I couldn't blow this because it really was going to be a good song.
-I put it away for 3 weeks and it took about 3 months to write the whole thing.
+I put it away for three weeks and it took about three months to write the whole thing.
 I couldn't figure out the ending, I couldn't figure out what to do with her, then I thought I would recap it, bring myself into it and bring it into the past."

 When she went to record this, Janis knew it was going to be a hit and wanted to make sure it came out right.
 She kicked the lead guitarist out of the session because he wasn't trying very hard to capture the feel of the song, replacing him with a young kid who was "so scared you could smell his sweat across the room."
 This made the other musicians in the room pay attention, and helped capture the feeling of confusion and adolescence Janis was going for.

-This was nominated for 5 Grammys, the most any female artist had ever been nominated for at the time.
+This was nominated for five Grammy Awards, the most any female artist had ever been nominated for at the time.
 It won for Best Female Pop Vocal.